bxparks/AUnit/README.md

 When the unit tests become more complex, using test fixtures will allow you to place common data objects and methods into a class that can be shared among multiple test cases.
-This concept matches very closely to the the test fixtures in
+This concept matches very closely to the test fixtures in
 [Google Test](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).